 Corporate Rock Sucks: The Rise and Fall of SST Records – Jim Ruland (5/10)

-Some ok, yet rehashed history of SST Records can be found here if you could be bothered to wade through unnecessary, super fanboyish reviews of records that no one cares about from bands that no one remembers (that all read like Patrick Bateman talking about Huey Lewis and the News).
+Some ok, yet rehashed history of SST Records can be found here if you could be bothered to wade through unnecessary, super fanboyish reviews of records that no one cares about from bands that no one remembers which all read like Patrick Bateman talking about Huey Lewis and the News.
 This would have been a better book if the author had just stuck to the story of SST and cut out the incessant navel-gazing.

 Cloud Atlas – David Mitchell (10/10)